miroslavpejic85/mirotalksfu/README.md

 <br/>

 -   Before running MiroTalk SFU, ensure you have `Node.js` and all [requirements](https://mediasoup.org/documentation/v3/mediasoup/installation/#requirements) installed.
-This project has been tested with Node version [16.X](https://nodejs.org/en/blog/release/v16.15.1/) and [18.X](https://nodejs.org/en/download).
+This project has been tested with Node version [18.X](https://nodejs.org/en/download).

 -   Requirements install example for `Ubuntu 20.04`